L.A. police use tear gas, flash-bangs on "No Kings" protesters in downtown

 During a news conference on Saturday morning, Mayor Bass pleaded with protesters to keep things nonviolent.

-"Please, please do not give the [Trump] administration an excuse to intervene," Bass said.
+"Please, please do not give the [Trump] administration an excuse to intervene," Bass said before the protest.
 "Let's make sure to show the world the best of Los Angeles and our country."

 "Today, across red states and blue, rural towns and major cities, Americans stood in peaceful unity and made it clear: we don't do kings," the event's organizers said in a statement.

-Officers repeatedly called the downtown L.A. march peaceful in social media posts.
+Officers repeatedly called the downtown L.A. march peaceful in social media posts before the dispersal order Saturday afternoon.

 What's happening in Los Angeles